-Elizabeth Shaw, that well known purveyor of chocolate mint crisps has recently launched a new range of flavours.
-As a confirmed chocoholic (in case you didn’t know), I was happy to accept a hamper of goodies to try out – get your fix where you can, I say!
+As a confirmed chocoholic, in case you didn’t know, I was happy to accept a hamper of their chocolate goodies to try out.
+Get your fix where you can, I say!

-A large box duly arrived in the post and I was excited to see a variety of goodies in it.
-Pretty much anything wrapped in pretty coloured tissue paper pleases me and the hamper was packed with a generous amount of maroon coloured paper – lovely.
+A large box duly arrived in the post and I was excited to see a variety of Elizabeth Shaw chocolates in it.
+Pretty much anything wrapped in pretty coloured tissue paper pleases me and the hamper was packed with a generous amount of maroon coloured paper.
+Lovely.

-Orange – Milk chocolate with pieces of honeycomb which had the enticing aroma of toffee and condensed milk.
-I found this the sweetest of the four, but CT thought it wasn’t as sweet as he was expecting and certainly not as sweet as the gold.
-I thought the crunch pieces had a delicious butterscotch / toffee flavour, but apparently I was wrong as this is the honeycomb.
+Wrapped in orange foil, this honeycomb crips is distinctly milk chocolate.
+It contains pieces of honeycomb which have an enticing aroma of toffee and condensed milk.
+I found this one the sweetest of the four, but CT thought it wasn’t as sickly as he was expecting and certainly not as sweet as the gold.

 - Latte – white chocolate batons with a coffee chocolate centre.

 - Amaretto – milk chocolate (30%) batons with amaretto.

 - Orange – dark chocolate (50%) batons with an orange milk chocolate (30%) centre.

 - Mint – dark chocolate (50%) batons with a mint fondant centre